-- The training provider must capture feedback from delegates post-training, regarding their perceptions and driver behaviour. - All trainee feedback and attendance must be uploaded by the training provider to the freight portal within five working days of course delivery. - Training provider delivery may be subject to a QA Audit by the approving body.
+- The training provider must capture feedback from delegates post-training, regarding their perceptions and driver behaviour. - All trainee feedback and attendance must be uploaded by the training provider to the freight portal within five working days of course delivery. - Training provider delivery may be subject to a QA Audit by the approving body. - The approval, if awarded, is only valid for the organisation named on the approval documentation, it cannot be transferred.

 FORS-approved course status will be granted for a 12-month period.
-Renewal of FORSapproved course status should be commenced at the 10-month point, to enable it to be renewed before the FORS-approved status expiry date.
+Renewal of FORS-approved course status should be commenced at the 10-month point, to enable it to be renewed before the FORS-approved status expiry date.
 Approvals Panel assessment will not be needed for renewal of FORS-approved status, if the course has not changed.